 - Proliferative Retinopathy, the disease’s most advanced stage, where new fragile blood vessels grow both on the retina and on the gel that fills the eye and leak blood, causing severe vision loss

 Treatment for Diabetic Retinopathy, such as laser therapy can help correct problems once they exist.
 Additionally, some medicines can be injected into the eye to treat blood vessel leaks.
-Laser treatments help to seal leaking blood vessels and inhibit the development of new leaky vessels.
-ICON can use the LUMENIS trio laser to stabilize the part of the retina that has not yet suffered damage and help to prevent blindness in those with Diabetic Retinopathy.
+Laser treatments may help to seal leaking blood vessels and inhibit the development of new leaky vessels.